Adam-Alive/camden-curling-club/README.md

 You will need to create a new file called `env.py` at the root-level, and include the same environment variables listed above from the Heroku deployment steps.

-> [!IMPORTANT]
+**IMPORTANT:**

-> This is a sample only and you would replace the values with your own if cloning/forking my repository.
+This is a sample only - please replace the values with your own if cloning/forking this repository.

 Sample `env.py` file: